90rajibgarai/java-interview/Transaction Management/README.md

-## Transaction management related interview questions
+## Transaction Management Interview Questions
-Spring Boot Transaction management

 #### 1️⃣ How to implement transaction in Spring/Hibernate ?

 ➡️ When you intregrate your Hibernate with Spring Boot project then you don't need to use Hibernate Transaction Management.

 You can use Spring declarative transaction management using `@Transactional` annotation.

 #### 2️⃣ What is @Transactional ?